dievus/msLDAPDump/README.md

 ### Credentialed Bind

-Users can bind to LDAP utilizing valid user account credentials.
+Users can bind to LDAP utilizing valid user account credentials or a valid NTLM hash.
 Using credentials will obtain the same information as the anonymously binded request, as well as checking for the following:

 * Users
 * Groups